Queen Mary 2: Technical aspects

 The propulsors are Rolls-Royce Mermaid azimuth thruster type podded propulsion units, each with one forward-facing low-vibration propeller with separately bolted blades.
 The forward pair of thrusters is fixed, but the aft pair can swivel through 360°, removing the need for a rudder.
 Queen Mary 2 is the first quadruple-propeller passenger ship completed since the SS France in 1961.
 Queen Mary 2 carries eight spare blades on the foredeck, immediately forward of the bridge screen.
 In addition to the primary thrusters, the ship is also fitted with three bow thrusters, with a power output of 3.2 MW each.
 These allow the ship to turn in its own length while in port, to conduct more complex docking manoeuvres.

-Unusually, Queen Mary 2s gas turbines are not housed along with her diesels in the engine room deep in her hull, but instead are in a soundproofed enclosure directly beneath the funnel.
-This arrangement allows the turbines to be supplied with sufficient air without having to run large diameter air ducts the height of the ship, which would have wasted valuable interior space.